goro-dim/Tool-Depot-of-Ankh-Morpork/README.md

         </li>
     </ol>
     <h2>Final Thoughts</h2>
     <p>So yeah, with the Tool Depot of Ankh-Morpork at your disposal, you can probably handle whatever techy stuff you're up to.
-It's not as dull as watching a mime on a quiet street corner, we promise.
+It's not as dull as watching a librarian organize bananas alphabetically, we promise.
 Happy... coding, or whatever it is you do with these.</p>
     <p>Trust in the Tool Depot of Ankh-Morpork – because when it comes to solving your techy troubles, even the laziest of spells can do the trick!</p>
 <br>
 <h6>Inspired by the vivid imagination of Terry Pratchett's Discworld.</h6>